nshivakumar6/CropPricingAPI/README.md

 ```
 GOOGLE_APPLICATION_CREDENTIALS="./service-account-file.json"
 ```

+As indicated above, there must be a file `service-account-file.json` in the root directory of this project.
+This is the file you can acquire by following Google's Documentation [here](https://cloud.google.com/bigquery/docs/reference/libraries#linux-or-macos) under "Setting up Authentication".

+# Local API Testing
+If you need to test the API or make changes locally, one way to do it is by doing the following:

+- pull this git repo
+- get the `service-account-file.json` from our Super Secret shared drive
+- run `npm install` to get all the dependencies installed
+- make changes, test them by running `npm run server`

+When locally testing, please mind the hostname.
+If you're running the server on the same computer you're making requests from, you should be able to use `localhost` just fine.
+Otherwise use the local IP of the device you're running the server on.

+Ex: a GET request to `http://localhost:5000/api/cropprices/all`

+---
 ## Get Crop Pricing Listings
 At the moment (after moving from MongoDB to PostgreSQL), there are six GET routes defined.